2023-2024 Strategic Priorities Faculty Initiative Call for Proposals

 2. Should a SPFI candidate be identified prior to applying for SPFI funds?

 Yes.
 Candidates must be identified prior to submitting a SPFI hiring application.
 However, they cannot be a candidate in a current open search.
 The application requires details about the candidate.
-See here for information on the content of the submission.
+For information on the content of the submission, refer to the Hiring Fund Application Guidelines.

 3. How could departments find top candidates that satisfy SPFI criteria?